Raytheon wins U.S. Navy radar deal worth up to $1.6 billion

 WASHINGTON (Reuters) - The U.S. Navy on Thursday awarded Raytheon Co (RTN.N) a contract valued at up to $1.6 billion to design a next-generation air and missile defense radar for use on Arleigh Burke destroyers starting in 2016.

-Raytheon beat out Lockheed Martin Corp (LMT.N) and Northrop Grumman Corp (NOC.N) to build a new radar for the Aegis combat system.
+Raytheon beat out Lockheed Martin Corp (LMT.N) and Northrop Grumman Corp (NOC.N) to build the new radar for the Aegis combat system.

 Under the contract, Raytheon will build and test the new air and missile defense radar (AMDR) that will integrate with the existing AN/SPQ-9B X-band radar.